aDotInTheVoid/boxcars/docs/report/report.md

 ...
 14 |     F: for<'a> FnOnce(C::Acquired<'a>) + Send + 'static,
    |        ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ required by this bound in `when`

-For more information about this error, try `rustc --explain E0277`.
 ```

 The root of the problem is that you need to borrow these `Cown`s to form a